ttytm/wthrr-the-weathercrab/README.md

 ```

 Depending on the location you search for, you need to be more specific.
-For example, the call above will get you Melbourne in Australia.
-If you aim for Melbourne in the US, you could ask for `melbourne,florida`.
+For example, the call above will give you Melbourne in Australia.
+If you are aiming for Melbourne in the US, ask for `melbourne,florida`.
-To ask about a city containing spaces, write it separated with a dash or wrapped in quotes (e.g., `new-york` or `'new york'`).
+For cities containing spaces, write it separated with a dash or wrap it in quotation marks (e.g., `new-york` or `'new york'`).

-If you have a default address configured, but you want wthrr to explicitly search for a nearby weather station, you can do so by calling:
+If there is a default address configured, but you want wthrr to explicitly search for a nearby weather station, you can do so by calling:

 ```
 wthrr auto
 ```

-### The help information gives you an overview of further usage parameters
+### The help information contains further usage parameters

 ```
 > wthrr -h